jcng75/lab/kubernetes/notes/index.md

 - By running `kubectl [command] --help | vim -`, you can most likely find the information before searching it up online
 - When generating template kubernetes yaml files (i.e deployments), this can be done by using the --dry-run command
 - For example: `kubectl create deployment test --dry-run=client -o yaml > deployment.yaml`
+- If you would like to get the yaml for an existing resource - `k get pod example -n [namespace] -o yaml > pod.yaml`

 - Kubernetes is considered the OS of the cloud.
 Think of the nodes as a bunch of virtual machines who communicate with each other
 - A control plane is what manages the scheduling, api calls, key value store (etcd), and management of nodes